 - Panorama provides all students with the ability to download an alternative format (e.g., audio, electronic braille, web-based, etc.) of any document that you have uploaded in your course.

-The RED OCTAGON, YELLOW TRIANGLE, or GREEN CIRCLE Accessibility score icons indicate how accessible your file is and the likelihood that it could pose a potential access issue for a student with a disability.
+The RED OCTAGON, ORANGE TRIANGLE, or GREEN CIRCLE Accessibility score icons indicate how accessible your file is and the likelihood that it could pose a potential access issue for a student with a disability.

 -